Jason Hunter (American football): Pre-draft

-Hunter at 6-4, 260 pounds ran a 4.88 second 40-yard dash.
+Hunter at 6–4, 260 pounds ran a 4.88 second 40-yard dash.

 Green Bay Packers

-Jason Hunter was signed by the Green Bay Packers as an undrafted rookie free agent in 2006, he earned a roster spot in 2006 training camp and played in 14 games as a rookie.
+Hunter was signed by the Green Bay Packers as an undrafted rookie free agent in 2006, he earned a roster spot in 2006 training camp and played in 14 games as a rookie.
 He saw limited play on defense in seven contests and recorded a pair of solo tackles He had also had eight special teams tackles and registered the Packers’ lone 2006 onside kick recovery.
 In the 2007 season Hunter was a key to the Packers special teams unit, acquiring 15 tackles and a forced fumble.
 In week 11 of the 2008 season Hunter returned a fumble 55 yards for a touchdown against the Chicago Bears.
 Hunter became a restricted Free Agent after the season but was re signed by the Packers on March 16, 2009.
 However, the Packers waived him on May 4.